spjuhel/BoARIO/docs/source/tutorials/boario-events.rst

   capital is rebuild (i.e. creates a corresponding rebuilding demand addressed toward a set of rebuilding sectors)

-* :class:`~boario.event.EventArbitraryProd` define events for which production capacity is arbitrarily decrease for a set of industries.
+* :class:`~boario.event.EventArbitraryProd` defines events for which production capacity is arbitrarily decrease for a set of industries.

 ========================================